On the Dual Representation of Coherent Risk Measures: Introduction

-By a ``risk envelope" we mean a nonempty closed convex subset $\QQ$ of $\PPP$.
-According to the theory of conjugacy in convex analysis, there is a dual representation for coherent risk measures (\cite[Theorem 4(a)]{R07}), which says that \begin{quote} {\em $\RRR$ is a coherent risk measure of risk in the basic sense if and only if there is a risk envelope $\QQ$ (which will be uniquely determined) such that}\end{quote}
+Any nonempty closed convex subset $\QQ$ of $\PPP$ is called a ``risk envelope''.
+According to the theory of conjugacy in convex analysis, there is a dual representation for coherent risk measures (Theorem 4(a), Rockafellar 2007), which says that \begin{quote} {\em $\RRR$ is a coherent measure of risk in the basic sense if and only if there is a risk envelope $\QQ$ (which will be uniquely determined) such that}\end{quote}

-Here and below, we will regard this result as ``{\em the dual representation theorem}" for short.
+Here and below, we will regard this result as ``{\em the dual representation theorem}'' for short.

 It follows from \reff{DR} that the risk envelope $\QQ$ can be written explicitly as